-Got an apple glut?
+Wondering what to do with a glut of apples?
 Lucky you!
 Here are some ideas and recipes for making the most of your apples in their short season.
+Apples are an incredible versatile fruit with lots of ways to use up that apple glut from your garden tree.

-Make Apple Jelly from Bramley, Crab, or other cooking apples.
-(See Preserving Apples and Pears – left.)
+- Make Apple Jelly from Bramley, Crab, or other cooking apples.

-Make apple pie filling: Peel, core and chop your apples.
+- Make apple pie filling: Peel, core and chop your apples.
+This can be either eating or cooking apples.
 Toss them in lemon juice, then freeze in bags ready to make apple pies (keep some shortcrust pastry in the freezer, and you’re ready to go).

-Make your own Apple and Vanilla schnapps: see our article about making fruit schnapps: using cored, chopped apples and a real vanilla pod.
+- Make your own Apple and Vanilla schnapps: using cored, chopped apples and a real vanilla pod.

 What about tomato ketchup?
 You can make a fruity ketchup using apples combined with tomatoes.
 It’s not as strange as it first sounds – think brown sauce crossed with Heinz.
 Skye Gyngell offers a recipe that contains 1lb apples for every 2lb tomatoes for a sweet, long-keeping result.